Equivalence of Grandfather and Information Antinomy Under Intervention: The grandfather and the information antinomy

+Formally, this is defined as follows. \begin{definition}[Grandfather antinomy and process function] An~$n$-party induced function~$\omega$ suffers from the {\em grandfather antinomy\/} if and only if $\exists f: \left|\{i\mid i=\omega(f(i))\}\right|=0$.
+If an~$n$-party induced function~$\omega$ does not suffer from the grandfather antinomy, then we call~$\omega$ an~{\em $n$-party process function}. \end{definition} This means that in the cases where no grandfather antinomy arises, we are guaranteed to have at least one fixed point for every intervention.
+The name {\em process function\/} is adequate because, as is seen at the end of this article, these functions form the set of classical and deterministic process matrices~\mbox{\cite{Oreshkov2012,Baumeler2016fixed}}.
+The situation where the information antinomy arises is described by an induced function~$\omega$ where {\em multiple\/} consistent assignments of values to the vertexes exist (see Fig.~\ref{fig:informationanti}). \begin{definition}[Information antinomy and pseudo process function] An~$n$-party induced function~$\omega$ suffers from the {\em information antinomy\/} if and only if $\exists f: \left|\{i\mid i=\omega(f(i))\}\right| \geq 2$.
 If an~$n$-party induced function~$\omega$ does not suffer from the information antinomy, then we call~$\omega$ an~{\em $n$-party pseudo process function}. \end{definition} When there is no information antinomy, that means that the function describing such scenarios has at most one fixed point for every choice of intervention.
-It was shown in Ref.~\cite{Baumeler2019} that every process functions always has a {\em unique\/} fixed point for every choice of intervention~$f$.
+It is shown in Ref.~\cite{Baumeler2019} that every process function always has a {\em unique\/} fixed point for every choice of intervention~$f$.
 Here we extend that result to pseudo process functions: \begin{theorem} Given an~$n$-party (pseudo) process function~$\omega$, there always exists a {\em unique\/} fixed point for every choice of intervention~$f=(f_1,...,f_n)$. \end{theorem} We prove this theorem in the next section.
 A corollary of that theorem is our main message: \begin{corollary} The grandfather antinomy is equivalent to the information antinomy under intervention.
-More precisely, let~$\omega$ be an induced function, then

-\end{corollary} This means that, if there exists an intervention~$f$ such we can produce the grandfather antinomy in~$\omega$, then there also exists some intervention~$f'$ to produce the information antinomy, and {\em vice versa}.
+More precisely, let~$\omega$ be an induced function, then $\omega$ suffers from the grandfather antinomy if and only if~$\omega$ suffers from the information antinomy. \end{corollary} This means that, if there exists an intervention~$f$ such that we can produce the grandfather antinomy in~$\omega$, then there also exists some intervention~$f'$ to produce the information antinomy, and {\em vice versa}.